Code of Business Conduct

-Compliance With Laws And Company Policy
+Compliance With Laws and Company Policy

 As a condition of employment with WWE, each employee must comply with all laws and all Company policies, whether or not required by law.
 Violations will be grounds for termination.
-When in doubt, employees have the responsibility of seeking clarification from their supervisors or, if necessary, the Legal Affairs Department.
+When in doubt, employees have the responsibility of seeking clarification from their supervisors or, if necessary, the Business and Legal Affairs Department.

 Any violations of law or any of the Company’s other policies must be reported, and it is a violation of Company policy not to make such reports.
 Reports may be written or oral; they should be clear and concise, but as detailed as is helpful to understand the issues.
 Reports may be made anonymously, if necessary.
 However, please bear in mind that anonymous reports are often more difficult to verify, and therefore may be less useful to the Company.

-Reports of violations may be made (i) to the employee's direct or indirect supervisor; (ii) to any officer(s) of the Company; (iii) to the Company's Director of Internal Audit; or (iv) to the Company's Audit Committee (see Annual Stockholders' Report for current members of the committee).
+Reports of violations may be made (i) to the employee’s direct or indirect supervisor; (ii) to any officer(s) of the Company; (iii) to the Company’s Controller; or (iv) to the Company’s Audit Committee (see Annual Stockholders’ Report for current members of the committee).
 Reports of violations may also be made by calling 1-866-737-6815.
 These reports will be monitored by Human Resources as well as the Chairs of our Governance and Nominating and Audit Committees.
 Employees may report concerns regarding questionable accounting or auditing matters to our independent Audit Committee at 1-866-737-6815.
 If specifically requested, disclosure will be kept confidential to the full extent allowed by law.

-Subject to any lawful condition of anonymity requested by the discloser, (x) any supervisor receiving a report pursuant to clause (i) above should notify an appropriate officer of the Company who is not a subject of the disclosure; and (y) if any such policy violation constitutes or could result in a violation of law, the Legal Affairs Department should be notified immediately.
+Subject to any lawful condition of anonymity requested by the discloser, (x) any supervisor receiving a report pursuant to clause (i) above should notify an appropriate officer of the Company who is not a subject of the disclosure; and (y) if any such policy violation constitutes or could result in a violation of law, the Business and Legal Affairs Department should be notified immediately.
 Any complaints regarding accounting, internal accounting controls or auditing matters must be immediately referred to the independent Audit Committee at 1-866-737-6815.

-Please note that no disciplinary action will be taken by the Company against any employee based solely upon such employee's reporting violations of laws or Company policies in good faith.
-This shield, however, does not protect any employee (including any reporting employee) who has violated the law or the Company's policies.
+Please note that no disciplinary action will be taken by the Company against any employee based solely upon such employee’s reporting violations of laws or Company policies in good faith.
+This shield, however, does not protect any employee (including any reporting employee) who has violated the law or the Company’s policies.
 The Company also prohibits discrimination, harassment and/or retaliation against any employee who provides information or otherwise assists in an investigation or proceeding regarding any conduct which he or she believes in good faith to be in violation of laws or Company policies.
-It is a violation of Company policy for any employee to knowingly or recklessly misuse this compliance program by making a false report.
+It is a violation of Company policy for any employee to misuse this compliance program by knowingly or recklessly making a false report.

 Conflict Of Interest